 - Security conscious businesses likely to go private when adopting cloud services

 - Superfast broadband and fibre ethernet leased lines top business connectivity plans

-Beaming’s study, which was conducted by researchers at Opinium, reveals that almost half of companies in the UK plan to improve their cybersecurity defences and extend their use of cloud computing in 2018.
+Beaming’s study into use of business technology, which was conducted by researchers at Opinium, reveals that almost half of companies in the UK plan to improve their cybersecurity defences and extend their use of cloud computing in 2018.
 More than a third plan to adopt new connectivity services.